Master of the World (1961 film): Production

 The film was an attempt by American International Pictures to create a prestigious epic adventure along the lines of Around the World in 80 Days (1956).
-While it boasted a larger cast and more location work than was the norm for AIP (it was the studio's biggest budget picture to date) the film still utilised footage taken from other films: the reopening miniature shot of Elizabethan London was from Laurence Olivier's film Henry V (1944), standing-in for Victorian London, with the Albatross airship superimposed over the top of the scene; additional shots of Albatross destroying both sides in a naval engagement were created in the same manner, reusing Battle of Trafalgar footage from the end of That Hamilton Woman (1941).
+While it boasted a larger cast and more location work than was the norm for AIP (it was the studio's biggest budget picture to date) the film still utilized footage taken from other films: the reopening miniature shot of Elizabethan London was from Laurence Olivier's film Henry V (1944), standing-in for Victorian London, with the Albatross airship superimposed over the top of the scene; additional shots of Albatross destroying both sides in a naval engagement were created in the same manner, reusing Battle of Trafalgar footage from the end of That Hamilton Woman (1941).
 The film also reused footage from Zoltan Korda's The Four Feathers (1939) for the airship's north African battle engagement.

 The script combined elements of both of Jules Verne's novels, Robur the Conqueror and its sequel, Master of the World.
 Robur, genius, inventor and, in this instance, creator of the powered heavier-than-air craft Albatross, with his hand-picked crew, chooses to use weapons of war to force the governments of the world to lay down their arms and live in peace.

 The special effects crew included Wah Chang and Gene Warren.

 Master of the World was Charles Bronson's first foray as the heroic romantic leading man in a theatrical film; he had usually appeared on television or played supporting roles in movies, often in villainous roles.

 The studio originally announced that Price's co-star would be Mark Damon, his co-star from House of Usher.
 Shortly thereafter Damon was replaced by David Frankham.

 Vincent Price is reported to have considered the role of Robur as one of his personal favourites.
 The 2021 Kino Lorber Blu-ray release of the film includes an audio commentary by Tom Weaver, Lucy Chase Williams, David Schecter and Richard Heft.